cloudoutloud/go-filestore-backup/README.md

 `BACKUP_DURATION` - Set threshold to deleted backups older than this value in hours (default 168 days/ 7 days)

-`GOOGLE_APPLICATION_CREDENTIALS` - The path to the GCP service account JSON key used for authentication (Not ideal for now as it uses long-lived keys)
+If using JSON service account key for auth `GOOGLE_APPLICATION_CREDENTIALS` - The path to the GCP service account JSON key used for authentication (Not ideal for now as it uses long-lived keys)